FarzanSoli/Protein-Structure-Generation/README.md

-# Dataset retrieval for training the diffusion model from scratch
+# PDB Dataset retrieval for training the diffusion model from scratch
 This repository contains the codes to retrieve 3-D coordinates of the protein backbone from [PDB database][1].
 ## To prepare the dataset for training PeptiDiff, follow these steps: